 Yes, you can be your Virginia LLC’s Registered Agent, as long as you are a Virginia resident, a Member or Manager of the LLC, and have a street address located in the state.

 You actually have 3 options when forming an LLC in Virginia:

-Option 1: You can be your LLC’s Registered Agent in Virginia. (are there risks?)
+Option 1: You can be your LLC’s Registered Agent in Virginia if you are an LLC Member or Manager. (are there risks?)

-Option 2: Another LLC Member or Manager (or LLC employee) can be your LLC’s Registered Agent.
+Option 2: Another LLC Member, LLC Manager, or employee of your LLC can be your LLC’s Registered Agent.

 Option 3: You can hire a Virginia Registered Agent Service, also known as a Commercial Registered Agent.

 Registered Agent Information is Public Record in Virginia